-He looked rather insulted, and she hastened to say, “Sorry.
+He looked rather insulted, so she hastened to say, “Sorry.
 It’s just your hair.”
-The orange it had faded to was practically glowing in the sunlight streaming through the window.
+The orange was practically glowing in the sunlight streaming through the window.

 He made a face.
 “So next time, don’t turn it red.
-When is it going to get back to my normal colour?”
+When did you say it was going to get back to my normal color?”